Application of the aperiodic defect model to a negatively charged monovacancy in phosphorene: Structural specification of the ADM

 Ideally, $\Delta E^{\rm ADM}$ should correspond to the thermodynamic limit, i.e., it should be converged with respect to the ADM fragment size or extrapolated to the infinite-fragment limit.
 The separation into HF and correlation components becomes useful here because the relatively inexpensive HF contribution, which contains most of the electrostatic and density-relaxation response to defect formation, may converge more slowly with fragment size than the more expensive correlation part.
 Furthermore, the correlation component itself can be partitioned into a lower-level contribution (e.g., MP2), which can be evaluated on large fragments, and a higher-level correction that is expected to converge even more rapidly.\cite{mullan21}

 Technically, the ADM workflow for the present defect consists of an initial periodic calculation for pristine phosphorene, followed by orbital localization and evaluation of the electrostatic potential at the new positions of the 18 relaxed atoms.
 The latter enters the second term of Eq.~(\ref{eq:E_nuc_defect}).
 The defect is constructed by removing 19 atoms (one vacancy and 18 displaced atoms) and adding 18 atoms at their new relaxed positions.
 This defines the summation ranges over $K'$ and $K$ in Eqs.~(\ref{eq:defect_h}) and (\ref{eq:E_nuc_defect}).
 Expansion of the fragment introduces additional basis orbitals $\ket{\mu'}$ and fragment Wannier functions $N_{\rm WFs}^{\rm frag}$, and thus additional electrons according to Eq.~(\ref{eq:n_el}).
-Finally, the SCF procedure is performed for the chosen fragment using the Hamiltonian in Eq.~(\ref{eq:defect_h}) and the projected basis functions defined in Eq.~(\ref{eq:new_AO}), optionally followed by a post-Hartree-Fock treatment.
+Finally, the SCF procedure, optionally followed by a post-Hartree-Fock treatment, is performed for the chosen fragment using the Hamiltonian in Eq.~(\ref{eq:defect_h}) and the projected basis functions defined in Eq.~(\ref{eq:new_AO}).
+To account for the negatively charged defect, the electron count in the fragment calculations is increased by one electron by setting $\Delta_{\rm el}=1$ in Eq.~(\ref{eq:n_el}).

 Importantly, to evaluate $\Delta E^{\rm ADM}$ consistently, the set of explicitly manipulated atoms entering the sums over $K'$ and $K$ in Eq.~(\ref{eq:E_nuc_defect}) must correspond one-to-one between the defect and pristine systems.
 This implies that in the ADM calculation on the pristine structure the atoms, corresponding to the removed or displaced atoms of the defect, must be formally marked as both removed ($K$) and added ($K'$), so that they explicitly enter the effective nuclear-energy term in Eq.~(\ref{eq:E_nuc_defect}).
 Obviously the fragments have also to be consistent between the defect and pristine ADM.